codynoskov/barik-cf/cms/blocks/web3-next-steps-and-learnings.md

   twitter:card: summary
 ---
 Completing this project provided an opportunity to delve deeper into the technical aspects of product development and gain a better understanding of the daily struggles faced by developers.
 I became a more proficient designer equipped with technical skills.
 While some believe that a technical background may constrain creativity, I discovered that it often provides a sense of direction and freedom.
 Throughout the course, I successfully learned frontend development, including various JavaScript and CSS tricks.
 Although I briefly considered changing my career path during the program (since the school was amazing), I ultimately realized that a developer's role isn't exactly I was looking for.
 However, leveraging my coding knowledge has become one of my strengths in my career journey.

+T﻿hanks to amazing Nina and Sven for the teamwork!